Submission Preparation Checklist

 - Where available, URLs for the references are provided.

 Colleagues are encouraged to contact the editor-in-cheif in advance of submission to identify research directions and ensure alignment with the journal’s multidisciplinary, applied and theoretical foci.
-The accepted manuscripts are typically published within 6 to 9 months of submission.
+The accepted manuscripts are typically published within 12 months of submission.

 Educare accepts original research articles that use all forms of theoretically-oriented and empirical research within the broad field of educational sciences, in English, Swedish, Danish and Norwegian.
 The journal does not favour any particular theoretical approach or research method.
 Position papers and book reviews are also invited.
 Research Article Guidelines are appropriate for quantitatively and qualitatively oriented manuscripts that include any form of empirical data, e.g. statistics, interview/oservation data, text analysis.
 Position Paper Guidelines are appropriate for manuscripts articulating the author’s informed position on a particular issue within the field of education and educational sciences.
 Examples of content for a position paper are arguments for a particular theoretical standpoint on an issue, response to a publication, suggestions for methodological choices, outlines of noteworthy areas for further research.
 While the format for book reviews is not specified, book reviews will contain correct publishing information of the book under review, a brief summary of its main points, and a discussion of the stregths and weaknesses of the book in relation to seminal work in the relevant area.